segurodns/dns-adblock/README.md

 This project generates a zone file for BIND from various blocklists.
 The zone file can be used with [RPZ](https://en.wikipedia.org/wiki/Response_policy_zone).

 ## Updates
-The blocklist is updated once a day using Github Actions (coming soon).
+The blocklist is updated once a day using Github Actions.

 ## Generate your own blocklist file
 To download your own blocklist follow these steps.